psu13/mutable-hakyll/posts/quantum.md

 ### Operators and Observables

 In classical mechanics we did not think about observables too much.
-They were just simple numbers or list of numbers that in principe you can just read off of the mathematical model that you are working with.
+They were just simple numbers or lists of numbers that in principe you can just read off of the mathematical model that you are working with.

 But, in quantum mechanics, observables, like the states before them, become a more abstract